About the Humble Museum

 The Humble Museum has been around for 50 years.

-The Humble Museum originally opened as the Humble Bicentennial Museum in 1976, as an outgrowth of the City's U.S. Bicentennial Celebrations.
-The city built a museum building on Higgins Street, on the west side of the railroad tracks.
+The Humble Museum Society began in 1976 and opened the Humble Bicentennial Museum in 1977, as an outgrowth of the City's U.S. Bicentennial Celebrations.
+The original museum building was on Higgins Street, on the west side of the railroad tracks, next to the City Hall complex.

 In the late 1980s, the museum purchased the old Centel Telephone building at 219 Main Street, on the east side of the railroad tracks.
 This building was damaged during Hurricane Harvey, forcing the museum to close in August 2017.